Gyhanis/Level_Log/README.md

         [ERROR]         This is a error message
         [WARNING]       A warning message with para 123

 Notice that levels higher than *WARNING*, which are *INFO* and *DEBUG*, are removed.
 This is done by the preprocessor of the compiler.
-From the program's perspective, it runs as if the logging code were not existed in the source, instead of doing a `if` condictional branch.
+From the program's perspective, it runs as if the logging code were not existed in the source code, instead of doing a `if` condictional branch.

-*NONE* (Level 0) is the smallest log level, an it removes all the logs even from *ERROR* :
+*NONE* (Level 0) is the smallest log level, an it removes all the logs, even from *ERROR* :

         $ gcc example.c -DLOG_LEVEL=0 -o example ; ./example
         $